awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 + Amazon S3
 + Amazon EMR
 + Remote hosts \(SSH\)
-Avro is not supported for COPY from DynamoDB\.
+Avro isn't supported for COPY from DynamoDB\.
 Avro is a data serialization protocol\.
 An Avro source file includes a schema that defines the structure of the data\.
 The Avro schema type must be `record`\.
 COPY accepts Avro files creating using the default uncompressed codec as well as the `deflate` and `snappy` compression codecs\.
 For more information about Avro, go to [Apache Avro](https://avro.apache.org/)\.
 Valid values for *avro\_option* are as follows:
 + 'auto'
 + 's3://*jsonpaths\_file*'
 The default is `'auto'`\.
 'auto'  <a name="copy-avro-auto"></a>
 COPY automatically maps the data elements in the Avro source data to the columns in the target table by matching field names in the Avro schema to column names in the target table\.
 The matching is case\-sensitive\.
 Column names in Amazon Redshift tables are always lowercase, so when you use the ‘auto’ option, matching field names must also be lowercase\.
-If the field names are not all lowercase, you can use a [JSONPaths file](#copy-json-jsonpaths) to explicitly map column names to Avro field names\.With the default `'auto'` argument, COPY recognizes only the first level of fields, or *outer fields*, in the structure\.
+If the field names aren't all lowercase, you can use a [JSONPaths file](#copy-json-jsonpaths) to explicitly map column names to Avro field names\.With the default `'auto'` argument, COPY recognizes only the first level of fields, or *outer fields*, in the structure\.
 By default, COPY attempts to match all columns in the target table to Avro field names\.
 To load a subset of the columns, you can optionally specify a column list\.
 If a column in the target table is omitted from the column list, then COPY loads the target column's [DEFAULT](r_CREATE_TABLE_NEW.md#create-table-default) expression\.
-If the target column does not have a default, then COPY attempts to load NULL\.
+If the target column doesn't have a default, then COPY attempts to load NULL\.
-If a column is included in the column list and COPY does not find a matching field in the Avro data, then COPY attempts to load NULL to the column\.
+If a column is included in the column list and COPY doesn't find a matching field in the Avro data, then COPY attempts to load NULL to the column\.
 If COPY attempts to assign NULL to a column that is defined as NOT NULL, the COPY command fails\.
 's3://*jsonpaths\_file*'  <a name="copy-avro-pathfile"></a>
 To explicitly map Avro data elements to columns, you can use an *JSONPaths* file\.
 For more information about using a JSONPaths file to map Avro data, see [JSONPaths file](#copy-json-jsonpaths)\.